mahoneyr/AnythingLLM_File-Manager/README.md

   - C:\MyFolder:/app/AnythingLLM
 ```

-You can add as many monitored folders you need.
+You can add as many monitored directories you need.
 If you want multiple, you can do it like this:

 ```yaml
 volumes:
   - C:\YOUR_FOLDER:/app/AnythingLLM
   - C:\YOUR_SECOND_FOLDER:/app/AnythingLLM_SecondInstance
   - C:\YOUR_THIRD_FOLDER:/app/AnythingLLM3
 ```

 The programm checks for all folders which starts with "AnythingLLM" within the /app path.
-Meaning "AnythingLLM_Second", "AnythingLLMMyHoMewORK" and such all get detected.
+Meaning "AnythingLLM_Second", "AnythingLLMHomeWork" and such all get detected.
 You can't use the same name multiple times tho.

 Make sure the path to your folder is before the `:/app/AnythingLLM`
 📂 Each subfolder creates a matching workspace in AnythingLLM: